 Authorization and Conflict

 To add additional authors click on the "Add Author" link, and then complete the drop down form as required, and then press the Save button.
-Each new author you add must have at least one Institutional Affiliation (Organization such as University, Corporation, Society, Government Ministry etc.).
-If that Institutional Affiliation has already been created select it from the pull-down list, or select "Add Affiliation" to create a new one.
+Each new author you add must have at least one Organization/Affiliation (institutions such as University, Corporation, Society, Government Ministry etc.).
+If that Organization/Affiliation has already been created select it from the pull-down list, or select "Add Organization" to create a new one.
 Each author must have one Organization/Affiliation, and may have up to three.
 Those who are self employed should enter "Practitioner", "Private Practice" if this is accurate, or "Self Employed".
 If you havre no affiliation with any institution or organization, and are not a practicing midwife, then enter "None" in the field.
 You must still provide your primary City and Country.

 Please provide email addresses for authors if possible.
 All communication with authors is by email.
 Even if the co-author is not presenting, having email addresses helps when we create the author index.
-If R. Smith and R.B.
+For example, if authors R. Smith and R.B.
 Smith of Imperial College London have the same email address we know they are the same person.
 If you do not know an author's email address, enter “nil” in the email field.

-To add an affiliation to the abstract, click on the "Add Affiliation" link.
-A drop-down screen will appear, where you will enter the affiliation details.
-To associate an affiliation with an author, select the Affiliation Pull-down for that author and enter the number for that affiliation.
-Each author may have up to 3 affiliations, but must have at least one.
+To add an Organization/Affiliation to the abstract, click on the "Add Organization" link.
+A drop-down screen will appear, where you will enter the Organization/Affiliation details.
+To associate an Organization/Affiliation with an author, select the Organization/Affiliation Pull-down for that author and enter the number for that Organization/Affiliation.
+Each author may have up to 3 Organization/Affiliation, but must have at least one.

 Authors from Australia, Brazil, Canada, India, Mexico and the USA will see a state/province field appear after selecting their country, and should select the appropriate entry.
 Authors from other countries should not see this field.